agn453/UNZIP-CPM-Z80/README.md

 Background
 ----------

-The files have been extracted from the distribution archive UNZIP15.LBR from the Public Domain software library originally distributed on 1-Jun-1991 as Version 1.5.
+The files have been extracted from the following distribution archives.

+* UNZIP15.LBR from the Public Domain software library originally distributed on 1-Jun-1991 as Version 1.5.
 I obtained this from the Walnut Creek CP/M Software CD-ROM at